The 2026 NJ E-Bike Law Just Changed Everything. Here’s What You Need to Know

 ⚖️ What Changed?

-New Jersey now treats most e-bikes more like motor vehicles than bicycles.
+New Jersey now treats all e-bicycles more like motor vehicles than bicycles.

 That means many riders will now need: